tytydraco/yessleep/out/My_116_year_old_Grandma_is_refusing_to_die_I_had_no_idea_what_lengths_she_would_take_to_stay_alive.md

 Not made of static, pins and needles stitching them together.

 “Oh, you're awake,” Jem threw a phone at me.
 “Calls don't work.
 Neither do texts.
-But I'm pretty sure we can use the internet.”
+But it has the internet.”

-I counted my fingers.
-Four.

-Almost five.
-I had half of a thumb.

 “Jem.”